r-andy79/milestone-project-1-band-website/README.md

 * fully functional contact form

 ## Technologies used
-Website was created using HTML, CSS and [Bootstrap] (https://getbootstrap.com/docs/3.3/) framework, which was used to create a responsive navigation bar.
+Website was created using HTML, CSS and [Bootstrap](https://getbootstrap.com/docs/3.3/) framework, which was used to create a responsive navigation bar.
 Flexbox property was utilised to position biography notes and audio elements and make them responsive depending on the screen size.

 ## Testing

 ## Deployment

 ## Credits
-The color palette used in the website comes from [Shutterstock] (https://www.shutterstock.com/blog/25-free-retro-color-palettes).
+The color palette used in the website comes from [Shutterstock](https://www.shutterstock.com/blog/25-free-retro-color-palettes).
 ### Content
 ### Media
 The band photos, music and video were obtained from repository provided by Code Institute.